saidmuxtarov999/foodexpress-business-analysis/docs/06-Test-Scenarios/README.md

 # Test Scenarios

-This directory contains test scenarios and acceptance validation documents.
+This section contains User Acceptance Test (UAT) scenarios prepared based on the business and functional requirements of the FoodExpress platform.

+The scenarios help verify that the implemented solution satisfies business needs before production release.